 It is a voluntary non-profit organization of nurses and others interested in political action involving nursing and the health needs of people.
 It shall be politically non-partisan and operate in conformity with the bylaws, policies and platforms of LSNA.
 As the political action arm of the Louisiana State Nurses Association it is allowed to raise money to contribute to candidates running for political office.

-This meeting is being held in conjunction with LSNA’s 2018 Legislative Conference at Hilton Baton Rouge Capitol Center, 201 Lafayette Street, Baton Rouge, LA 70801.
+This meeting will be held in conjunction with LSNA’s 201p Membership Assembly at Hilton Baton Rouge Capitol Center, 201 Lafayette Street, Baton Rouge, LA 70801.
+More details to be released in early 2019

 The election of Board of Trustee members will occur at this annual meeting and is chosen by the voting membership of LANPAC.
-The board of trustee members to be elected this year (even year) are the Vice-Chair and Secretary/Treasurer.
-If you are interested in running for one of these position or if you want to nominate someone for a position, please complete the attached document and submit a short bio about the nominee and return to Lisa Deaton, LANPAC Chair no later than April 20, 2018.
+The board of trustee members to be elected this year (odd year) are the Chairperson and Board of Trustee at large.
+If you are interested in running for one of these position or if you want to nominate someone for a position, please complete the attached document and submit a short bio about the nominee and return to Lisa Deaton, LANPAC Chair no later than March 22, 2018.

 As per the by-laws voting members are those contributors who make an annual contribution of $50.00 or greater.
 This year we will be collecting contributions at the annual meeting or you may mail to Elsie Meaux our current Secretary/Treasurer.